Safi1012/Portfolio-Generator/README.md

 <br>

-## List of Patterns and Social-Media
+## List of Patterns and Social-Media icons

 Here you see a list of already provided patterns and social-media icons to choose from when configuring the `./src/config/setup.yml` file: